michael-takyi23/Gold-Coasts-Kwame-Nkrumah/README.md

 ![footer](assets/images/footer-mockup.png)

+## Features Left to Implement

+- In the future I want to implement the hamburger feature for smaller devices for easy accessibility to save enough space on screens.

 ## Testing

 The website has been tested on various devices ( desktop, tablet, and mobile ) to ensure compatibility and responsiveness.
 HTML and CSS code has been validated using the W3C Markup Validation Service to avoid any syntax or structural issues.